Regency Dance Weekend

 Saturday Only Ticket: $70

 Join the Commonwealth Vintage Dancers for a weekend of time travel, and experience the Regency as never before.
 Dance like Jane Austen, party like Napoleon, or socialize like Dolley Madison.
 This intensive dance weekend, which takes place in that most noteworthy Federal town of Salem, MA, begins with a comprehensive set of Regency-dance classes that will have even a total novice racing around the ballroom in grand style.
 Saturday ends with a social dance, where the lessons of the day can be put to use.
-Sunday features a stand-alone dance class on simple choreographed minuet, followed by afternoon tea with games and entertainments, and ending with a Grand Ball with a sparkling cider reception and lavish refreshments.
+Sunday features a single dance class , followed by afternoon tea with games and entertainments, and ending with a Grand Ball with a sparkling cider reception and lavish refreshments.
 Whether you’re a history buff, a fan of Jane Austen, a BBC-miniseries junkie, or just a romantic at heart, you won’t want to miss this!

 Choose your Experience!
 This year we are offering a Saturday only package for those who cannot attend the whole weekend.
 Here’s what’s included: